• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 Screening for primary glaucoma

-Breeds with a higher risk of inheriting goniodysgenesis: Bassett Hounds, Border Collies, Dandie Dinmonts, Cocker Spaniels, English and Welsh Springer Spaniels, Flatcoat Retrievers, Golden Retrievers, Great Danes, Hungarian Vizlas, Japanese Shiba Inus, Leonbergers, Siberian Huskies, Spanish water Dogs, Welsh Terriers
+Breeds with a higher risk of inheriting goniodysgenesis: Bassett Hounds, Border Collies, Dandie Dinmonts, Cocker Spaniels, English and Welsh Springer Spaniels, Flatcoat Retrievers, Golden Retrievers, Great Danes, Hungarian Vizlas, Japanese Shiba Inus, Leonbergers, Siberian Huskies, Spanish Water Dogs, Welsh Terriers

 What are the complications?